Stephen Morris (drummer)

-Stephen Paul David Morris (born 28 October 1957) is an English drummer who has worked with the rock band New Order and, previously, Joy Division.
+Stephen Paul David Morris (born 28 October 1957) is an English musician who is the drummer and percussionist of the rock band New Order and, previously, Joy Division.
 He also wrote and performed in The Other Two, a band consisting of Morris and his girlfriend and later wife, Gillian Gilbert.
 Morris also participated in the New Order spin-off band Bad Lieutenant.
 He and frontman Bernard Sumner are the only two continuous members of New Order, and appeared on every one of the band’s albums.
+In 2026, Morris was inducted into the Rock and Roll Hall of Fame as a member of Joy Division/New Order after two previous nominations.

 Career

 Stephen Paul David Morris was born on 28 October 1957, in Macclesfield, Cheshire.
 His father was a travelling salesman who also put on dances.
 His uncle was a musician.
 When Morris told his father he wanted to be a drummer, he replied: "Drummers, Stephen.
 I’ve never met a sane one yet...
 They all end up taking morphine and drinking absinthe, rotting their brains.
 You don’t want to end up like that, do you?"

 He attended the King's School, Macclesfield, as did Joy Division singer Ian Curtis.
 After Joy Division (then called Warsaw) tried three other drummers, they eventually recruited Morris, who responded to a wanted ad posted in a local music shop.

 Morris is noted for his "machine-like" skills as a drummer, which he credits to krautrock influences, naming Klaus Dinger of Neu! as an important influence.

 Drummers he also named as musical inspiration were Jaki Liebezeit of Can and Moe Tucker of the Velvet Underground because they "were the ones who kept it simple".
 He also cited John French as an influence.
 From 1977, he was influenced by the music of Siouxsie and the Banshees because their "drummer Kenny Morris played mostly toms"; "hearing the sessions they'd done on John Peel's show and reading gig write-ups", [...] inspired him.

 During Joy Division recording sessions with Martin Hannett, Morris was asked to record his parts one drum at a time so that Hannett could have complete control over the production.
 He also took an early interest in drum machines, combining them with traditional drumming on many Joy Division and New Order releases.
 Although he is primarily a percussionist, Morris also plays keyboards and synthesizer.